Freddy's Farm Shetlands

 *I've underlined and bolded the symptoms in my ewe, and halfway down there is a list of the treatments that I used.
 With the vital treatments in red.

-Story time:
+Story time: 1/25/2016

-I went back out to the barn to call Kerri, whilst keeping an eye on BB in fear she may be already dead.
+I went back out to the barn to call our vet, whilst keeping an eye on BB in fear she may be already dead.
 She was not, but she was on the ground and seizing again...
-After she recovered I called kerri, and told her my new diagnosis.
-She said to give her CMPK and/or Epsom salts (magnesium oxide); which we just happened to have.
-It is recommended to give it iv, or sub-q; but we only had oral.
-So I gave her 2oz of CMPK D3 drench orally.
-The effects were not necessarily immediate, but she hasn't seized since!
+I called our vet and told her my new diagnosis.
+She said to give her CMPK and/or Epsom salts (magnesium oxide).
+Our CMPK drench was expired, but we had fresh epsom salts!
+It is recommended to give this IV, or Sub-Q for rapid treatment; but we only had oral.
+So I gave her 2oz of the expired CMPK D3 drench orally.
 Later on I mixed her a drench of 10g epsom salts, water, and molasses.
 We gave this to her at 5pm.

-For her continued care, she will be getting 5g epsom salts per feeding (2x a day), nutri-drench, yogurt, and propylene glycol (to prevent toxemia).
+For her continued care, she will receive 5g epsom salts per feeding (2x a day), nutri-drench, yogurt, and propylene glycol (to prevent toxemia).

 What caused grass tetany in the middle of winter?

 • My theory is that due to all the weird and cold weather we have been having, it caused her to go off grain/hay for some time, which caused her already low* magnesium levels to plummet.
+She was low in the pecking order too, which didn't help her get the food she needed.

 • We have been feeding differently this year, usually we supplement with alfalfa when we are low on hay, but instead I have been using forage extender pellets.
 They work great, but obviously don't have the nutrient content of alfalfa.